Peer Effects, Pupil-Teacher Ratios, and Teacher Incentives in Kenya

 Finally, half of the schools assigned to ETP, including both tracking and non-tracking schools, were randomly selected to receive School-Based Management (SBM) training.
 The training was designed to empower parents (within the PTA committee) to ensure a fair and objective recruiting process for the ETP teacher, as well as to monitor teachers' performance.
 Two parents of grade 1 students were asked to perform attendance checks on teachers on a regular basis.

-Standardized test covering math and literacy questions were administered to each school just before the program ended and again one year later.
-Four unannounced visits were also made to each school to measure teacher effort and to observe the classroom environment.
+Standardized tests covering math and literacy questions were administered to each school just before the program ended and again one year later.
+Five unannounced visits were also made to each school to measure teacher effort and to observe the classroom environment.

 Learning: Providing school committees with funds to hire an extra teacher on a short-term contract had a positive effect on learning.
 Test scores of students in ETP schools were on average 0.22 standard deviations higher than those of students in comparison schools.
 However, not all students benefitted equally.
 The program impact varied a lot with the details of how it was implemented.
 In particular: